dig-lett/OpenCV-Cuda-Using-JNI-wrapper-in-IntelliJ/README.md

 # Setup IntelliJ environment for OpenCV with pre-built libraries of CUDA:

-1. Install Nvidia Driver for your system:
+**1. Install Nvidia Driver for your system:  **

+a.
+Follow pre-installation at https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
+b.

-2. Build OpenCV with CUDA and generate .so and .jar files:
+**2. Build OpenCV with CUDA and generate .so and .jar files:  **

 # Writing a JNI wrapper for running C++: